 You can often make regular deposits into easy access and notice accounts as they don’t typically set any restrictions on adding to your savings.
 However, fixed rate bonds may only allow you to deposit for a limited period after opening the account, while some don’t allow any further additions at all.

 If you have a limited company, your business finances need to be separate from your personal finances.
-In terms of savings, this means you can’t deposit any of your business savings into a personal account.
+This means you can’t deposit any of your business savings into a personal account; the money needs to go into a company savings account.

 Whether you’re a sole trader or a limited company, a business savings account can be a useful way to separate your everyday funds from the money you put aside to pay your taxes.
 Below are some tips to help businesses with their taxes: